Usha (Telugu singer): Music competitions

-Usha began her singing career with "Paadutha Teeyaga", a music based program on Eenadu Television hosted by singer SP Balasubramanyam.
+Usha began her singing career with "Paadutha Teeyaga", a music based program on Eenadu Television hosted by singer S. P. Balasubrahmanyam.
 She stood first in the competition and later followed up by winning another music contest titled "Navaragam" on Gemini TV.

 Usha participated in various music-related shows on TV between 1996 and 2000.
 Her performance in "Endaro Mahanubhavlu" on Gemini TV won her appreciation and applause from the audience.
 She later participated in "Meri Awaz Suno" on Star TV and was one of the finalists in the All-India finals.
 She also participated in various Hindi programs on channels like ELTV and Zee TV.

 Movie career

 Usha got her maiden opportunity from Sri.
 Vandemataram Srinivas, renowned music director.
 Her first song was from the movie Illalu.
 She got her major break in Telugu film industry in 2000.
-She sang various chart busters for Telugu movies like Indra, Chiruta, Athidhi, Pourudu, Varsham, Bhadra, Chitram, Nuvvu Nenu, Manasantha Nuvve, Nuvvu Leka Nenu Lenu, Jayam, Santhosham, Nee Sneham, Avunanna Kadanna and many more (for complete filmography, please see the section below).
+She sang in various Telugu movies like Indra, Chiruta, Athidhi, Pourudu, Varsham, Bhadra, Chitram, Nuvvu Nenu, Manasantha Nuvve, Nuvvu Leka Nenu Lenu, Jayam, Santhosham, Nee Sneham, Avunanna Kadanna and many more.

 Concerts

 Usha has performed in close to 150 concerts worldwide.
 Apart from her own solo concerts, she has performed alongside legendary singers and musicians like Sri.
-SP Balasubramanyam, Shankar Mahadevan, Hariharan, Mani Sharma, P. Suseela and Mano among many others.
+S. P. Balasubrahmanyam, Shankar Mahadevan, Hariharan, Mani Sharma, P. Susheela and Mano among many others.
 Her biggest achievement was performing with Sri.
 SP Balasubramanyam at the Afro-Asian Games opening ceremony in 2003 in Hyderabad.